networknt/light-config-test/light-oauth2/test-cloud/README.md

+### The final configuration has been moved to the taiji-chain/light-config-test due to security reason.

 This is the light-oauth2 started in the test cloud and register all of them to the test consul cluster.

 This compose needs light-router to proxy all the requests to the multiple backend services and serve the login-view and light-oauth2 console application.